chrissheppard41/jgit_test/_posts/other_insurance/2014/5/2014-5-23--Lost-in-translation-an-issue-for-many-travellers.md

 title: 'Lost in translation' an issue for many travellers - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: New research from AA Financial Services has revealed the extent to which UK travellers are facing &#39;lost in translation&#39; moments when abroad.
+  description: New research from AA Financial Services has revealed the extent to which UK travellers are facing &#39;lost in translation&#39; moments when abroad
 categories: ['Other Insurance']
 tags: ['May 2014', 'Story', 'News']
 permalink: news/-Lost-in-translation-an-issue-for-many-travellers.htm